-- □ Close off areas as needed for cleaning and disinfection. - Remove trash and debris, blow or sweep areas.
-Inspect and report any potential hazards. - Make sure all drains are free of debris, rocks, glass, or other foreign objects. - □ Guests and splash pad users must wear cloth face covering when in the splash pad facility, including when traveling to and from the splash pad and during use of shared facilities.
-Cloth face coverings are not required while in the actual splash pad itself.
-Children under the age of 3 and those with health conditions that prevent masking are exempt. - □ Ensure adequate supplies to support healthy hygiene are provided at all times.
-Supplies include soap, hand sanitizer with at least 60% alcohol, paper towels, tissues and trash cans - Drinking fountains are covered to prevent usage. - □ Individuals should bring their own food and beverage which should not be shared by members outside of the household - □ High touch features that can be used by children such as hand cannons should be shut off, covered, or removed. - □ No personal water toys will be allowed at any time in or around the Splash area. - □ Items brought to the splash pad should not be shared with others outside of the household - □ Individuals are encouraged to bring their own towels to the splash pad and should not share towels with those outside of their household.

-D. MEASURES THAT COMMUNICATE TO THE PUBLIC
+For facilities that have not been operating, flush each of the hot and cold-water fixtures for five minutes prior to reopening to replace stale water in the facility's plumbing with a fresh and safe water supply.
+Implement a cleaning and disinfection plan for frequently touched surfaces and for shared objects each time they are used.
+Use EPA approved disinfectant.
+The following will be cleaned and disinfected frequently, on the following schedule: Door handles and surfaces of restrooms, handwashing stations, diaper changing stations and showers Common-use facilities (i.e. lockers) Restrooms and showers o Other Close off areas as needed for cleaning and disinfection.
+Remove trash and debris, blow or sweep areas.
+Inspect and report any potential hazards.
+Make sure all drains are free of debris, rocks, glass, or other foreign objects.
+Guests arriving at the establishment are reminded to wear a face covering at all times (except while eating or drinking, if applicable) while in the establishment or on the grounds of the establishment.
+This applies to all adults and to children 2 years of age and older.
+Only individuals who have been instructed not to wear a face covering by their medical provider are exempt from wearing one.
+To support the safety of your employees and other visitors, a face covering should be made available to visitors who arrive without them.
+Cloth face coverings are not required while in the water.
+Symptom checks are conducted before guests may enter the splash pad.
+Checks must include a check-in concerning cough, shortness of breath, difficulty breathing and fever or chills.
+These checks can be done in person or through alternative methods such as on-line check in systems or through signage posted at the entrance to the facility stating that visitors with these symptoms should not enter the premises.
+Ensure adequate supplies to support healthy hygiene are provided at all times.
+Supplies include soap, hand sanitizer with at least 60% alcohol, paper towels, tissues and trash cans Drinking fountains are covered to prevent usage.
+Individuals should bring their own food and beverage which should not be shared by members outside of the household High touch features that can be used by children such as hand cannons should be shut off, covered, or removed.
+No personal water toys will be allowed at any time in or around the Splash area.
+Items brought to the splash pad should not be shared with others outside of the household Individuals are encouraged to bring their own towels to the splash pad and should not share towels with those outside of their household.
+D. MEASURES THAT COMMUNICATE TO THE PUBLIC A copy of this protocol is posted at all public entrances to the splash pad facility.
+Signage is posted at each public entrance of the splash pad facility to inform users to: Stay home if they are ill or have symptoms consistent with COVID-19.

-- □ A copy of this protocol is posted at all public entrances to the splash pad facility. - □ Signage is posted at each public entrance of the splash pad facility to inform users to: - Stay home if they are ill or have symptoms consistent with COVID-19. - Maintain social distancing of six feet from non-household members to the extent possible and not to engage in any unnecessary physical contact in the splash pad.
+- Maintain social distancing of six feet from non-household members to the extent possible and not to engage in any unnecessary physical contact in the splash pad.
 Parents should assist their children in complying with these recommendations. - Wash hands often or use sanitizer upon entry into the splash pad - Wear a face covering when traveling through common areas of the facility, including to and from the splash pad and in shared restrooms.
 Remind children to remove cloth face covering when entering the splash pad.